brunogaspar/laravel-starter-kit/readme.md

 ### 3) Setup Database

-Now that you have the Laravel 4 cloned and all the dependencies installed, you need to create a database for it.
+Now that you have the Starter Kit cloned and all the dependencies installed, you need to create a database and update the file `app/config/database.php`.

-After the database is created, open the file `app/config/database.php` and update the needed entries, just like in Laravel 3.

 -----